 May I submit my application via email?

-Yes, you may, but it must include all of the required attachments, including the signed invitation and letter of recommendation.
+Yes, you may, but it must include all of the required attachments, including the signed invitation.
 We thus recommend that you submit your application as a PDF file.

 May I request an Experientia Foundation grant for a period longer than one year?